PaulR2023/cse15l-lab-reports/lab3.md

 Along with each option/mode you show, cite your source for how you found out about it as a URL or a description of where you found it.
 See the syllabus on Academic Integrity and how to cite sources like ChatGPT for this class.

+---
 Pompt I gave to ChatGPT: 4 interesting command line options for grep

-The output of the response simply gave 4 different options
+The output of the response simply gave 4 different options listing the examples of grep -n, grep -o, grep -i, and grep -r.
+The way I changed the output after it was produced is by using these templates as a guide to be able to use the grep commands and gain a better understanding as to how it works and I applied it to our lab.